Hydrology

 Hurricane Katrina

-We know for a fact that decreasing salinity and increasing freshwater flow to the Apalachicola Bay and marsh, along with Lake Wimico will result in a recovery like they are seeing in Louisiana.
-There the levees on the east side of the river were washed out by Katrina and fresh water is now entering areas that it has been prevented from running for over 100 years.
+We know for a fact that decreasing salinity and increasing freshwater flow to the Apalachicola Bay and marsh, along with Lake Wimico, will result in a recovery like they are seeing in Louisiana.
+There, the levees on the east side of the river were washed out by Katrina, and fresh water is now entering areas that it has been prevented from running for over 100 years.
 These areas are rebounding with freshwater vegetation and wildlife, especially waterfowl and oysters, more than anyone thought possible.

 We realize that this project will take a lot of time, energy and effort, but we think it is absolutely mandatory if we are going to preserve, protect and restore the Apalachicola Bay, St. Joe Bay, St. Andrews Bay as well as Lake Wimico and its surrounding wetlands, some of the most environmentally unique and economically important ecosystems on the Gulf Coast of Florida.